kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

 You should see an output similar (but not identical) to the following:

 ```
-EnclaveID
+EnclaveID                             Status
-KT2021-10-17T15.46.23.438
+demo                                  EnclaveContainersStatus_RUNNING
+ethereum-kurtosis-module.1649186380   EnclaveContainersStatus_RUNNING

 ```

-Copy the enclave ID, and slot it into `YOUR_ENCLAVE_ID_HERE` in the below command:
+Copy the enclave ID, where the Ethereum network is running, and slot it into `YOUR_ENCLAVE_ID_HERE` in the below command:

 ```
 kurtosis enclave inspect YOUR_ENCLAVE_ID_HERE